 Children with intellectual disability have a higher risk for other disabilities such as

-, visual problems,
+hearing impairment, visual problems,

-, or orthopaedic conditions.
+attention deficit hyperactivity disorder, or orthopaedic conditions.
 Additional testing may be needed to check for other conditions.

 To help reduce your child’s chance of becoming intellectually disabled, take the following steps: